sigmastratum/documentation/home/whitepapers.md

 # Whitepapers

-This section includes formal whitepapers associated with the Sigma Runtime initiative.
-These documents provide structured, long-form explanations of the architectural principles behind:
+This section contains formal **whitepapers** associated with the Sigma Runtime initiative.
+Whitepapers provide structured, long-form explanations of the architectural, cognitive, and theoretical principles that underpin the Sigma Runtime Standard and the broader Sigma Stratum research program.

+They serve as the bridge between:

+- empirical research findings, and
+- the normative SRIP specifications.

+Whitepapers focus on describing *why* certain architectural choices exist,
-- attractor-based cognition
+*how* attractor-based cognition emerges, and
+*what* models best represent long-horizon human–AI interaction dynamics.

+---

+## Scope of the Whitepaper Series

+Whitepapers cover the foundational topics that define the Sigma Runtime
+architecture:

+- **Attractor-based cognition**
+  Formal models of stable cognitive configurations in recursive interaction.

-- symbolic density layers
+- **Symbolic density layers**
+  Theoretical justification and structure of symbolic density, clusters, and proto-symbols.

-- interaction field theory
+- **Interaction field theory**
+  High-dimensional cognitive-field dynamics in human–LLM systems.

-- recursive coherence
+- **Recursive coherence**
+  Mechanisms ensuring continuity, stability, and self-reinforcing meaning.

-- long-horizon reasoning systems
+- **Long-horizon reasoning systems**
+  Requirements for maintaining identity, memory, and coherence over extended dialogue timelines.

+---

-Whitepapers complement the SRIP specifications by offering conceptual justifications and high-level models.
+Whitepapers complement the **SRIP specifications** by offering:

+- conceptual grounding
+- system-level motivation
+- architectural rationale
+- theoretical interpretations
+- high-level models that inform normative requirements

+While SRIP documents define *what must be implemented*,
+whitepapers explain *why the system works that way*.

+Additional whitepapers will be added as the Sigma Runtime initiative evolves.